 You'll be offered waivers for these excesses and exclusions at the desk - but at a cost.
 You can easily pay €13-15 per day.
 And did you want extended breakdown cover with that?
 That'll be a bit more.
 And personal accident insurance?
 Much better to select your own insurance beforehand through our car hire insurance comparison service.
 That way you can get a proper fully regulated insurance policy with the backup of the Financial Services Compensation Scheme, FCA and ombudsman service if you need it.

-Additional drivers - typically an extra €5-8 per day though some brokers (eg Economy Car Hire) will throw in the first additional driver for free.
+Additional drivers - typically an extra €5-8 per day though some brokers (eg Zest Car Rental) throw in the first additional driver for free.